Misterkadrix/challenge-collecting-data/README.md

 Type of Challenge: Consolidation

 <h2>Description</h2>
-This program is a tool that retrieves clean infromation about properties on the website Immoweb.
+This program retrieves clean infromation about properties on the website Immoweb.
 It runs through all the pages of houses and appartments in all of Belgium and returns a fixed table of values.
 If the information has not been entered on the website, you also get an indication of that.

 <h2>Installation</h2>
 To be able to run the program, you must have a Python-supporting application on your device, like